florayym/create-ics/README.md

 # create-ics

 Create your own .ics file for UC San Diego Calendar.
 You can add that to your calendar app, such as Google Calendar and Outlook.
+You can also try out with other universities.

 Implement with: